echoe/oao/README.md

 ## How to build
 - I always forget how to do this ... so it's back in the readme for now.
 ### Windows
-- I installed CMake and Git from the respective websites (using the windows executables) and then installed Visual Studio Community Edition: "Desktop development with C++" workload.
+- I installed CMake and Git from the respective websites (using the windows executables) and then installed Visual Studio Community Edition: "Desktop development with C++" workload, and then the build went without issues.
-### Linux
+### Linux (Fedora)
+- Just install development tools, CMAKE dependencies, and then a whole bundle of tools for JUCE ...
-- sudo dnf groupinstall "Development Tools"
+- sudo dnf group install development-tools
-- sudo dnf install cmake gcc-c++ git alsa-lib-devel freetype-devel fontconfig-devel \
-  libX11-devel libXinerama-devel libXext-devel libXrandr-devel \
+- sudo dnf install cmake gcc-c++ git alsa-lib-devel freetype-devel fontconfig-devel libX11-devel libXinerama-devel libXext-devel libXrandr-devel
-  libXcursor-devel libXcomposite-devel \
-  gtk3-devel webkit2gtk4.1-devel \
-  freetype-devel curl-devel
+- sudo dnf install libXcursor-devel libXcomposite-devel gtk3-devel webkit2gtk4.1-devel freetype-devel curl-devel
 ### MacOS
-- ...
-I don't remember.
+- xcode-select --install (everything else is already there by default)

 Happy synthing!